Mini Loader vs Connect and Release Wheelbarrow: Which Is Better for Moving Mulch?

 This does not have to be either-or.

-A mini loader can load wheelbarrows quickly.
+A mini loader can load wheelbarrows or tow carts quickly.

 The wheelbarrow can then be released for hand placement.

-That can create a very efficient workflow.
+That creates a highly efficient workflow.

 One person can load.